-This October, the Department of Mathematics will host its tenth Sonia Kovalevsky Math Day for High School Girls.
+On Oct.
+13, the department of mathematics will host its tenth Sonia Kovalevsky Math Day for High School Girls.
 This day honors the first woman to receive a doctorate in mathematics and encourages young women to continue their study of mathematics.
-Once again, teachers and students from all ten Frederick County High Schools will be invited to attend.
+Once again, teachers and students from all ten Frederick County high schools will be invited to attend.

-We are excited to be expanding our program to include a limited number of spaces for private school and/or home-schooled students from Frederick!
+We are excited to be expanding our program to include a limited number of spaces for private school and or home-schooled students from Frederick!
 Our day is designed for girls in the 10th and 11th grades who have an interest in mathematics.
-Registration forms for students and their chaperones will be available in mid-August.
-In the meantime, if you have any questions about Sonia Kovalevsky Day, contact Professor Jill Tysse: email@example.com or Professor Gwyneth Whieldon: firstname.lastname@example.org.
+Application forms for students and their chaperones are available now and may be obtained by contacting Jill Tysse, professor of mathematics, at email@example.com.